panva/jose/docs/key/generate_key_pair/interfaces/GenerateKeyPairOptions.md

 • `optional` **extractable**: `boolean`

-(Only effective in Web Crypto API runtimes) The value to use as [SubtleCrypto.generateKey](https://developer.mozilla.org/docs/Web/API/SubtleCrypto/generateKey) `extractable` argument.
+The value to use as [SubtleCrypto.generateKey](https://developer.mozilla.org/docs/Web/API/SubtleCrypto/generateKey) `extractable` argument.
 Default is false.

 #### Example